thremulation-station/docs/docs/tool-usage/operator-usage.md

 A number of options can be changed with the Agent such as the communication method, the check-in interval, etc.

-The docs for Operator are within the application itself but a good quickstart guide is also available on their GitHub here: https://github.com/preludeorg/operator-support/blob/master/docs/quickstart.md
+The docs for Operator are within the application itself but a good quickstart guide is also available on their GitHub here: [Operator Docs](https://github.com/preludeorg/operator-support/blob/master/docs/quickstart.md)

 ## Demo
 TODO